Multi-volume author Rosie Chapel introduces us to A Love Unquenchable:

 This story is also connected to a previously written story, “Once Upon an Earl”, which I had the pleasure of reviewing at an earlier time.

 This magnificent story gets 4.9 stars of 5.
-The score would have been higher except for a handful of spelling errors.

 You can buy this book: